spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 They are based on the WS2812 LED and WS2811 driver, where the WS2811 is integrated into the LED, for reduced footprint.
-Adafruit manufactures several products with NeoPixels with form factors such as strips, rings, matrices, Arduino shields, traditional five-millimeter cylinder LED and individual !NeoPixel with or without a PCB.
+Adafruit manufactures several products with NeoPixels with form factors such as strips, rings, matrices, Arduino shields, traditional five-millimeter cylinder LED and individual NeoPixel with or without a PCB.
 The control protocol for NeoPixels is based on only one communication wire.

 ### Single NeoPixel